csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 var← SELECT-UNASSIGNED-VARIABLE(csp) .

 The simplest strategy for SELECT-UNASSIGNED-VARIABLE is to choose the next unassigned variable in order, {X1,X2, . . .}.
-This static variable ordering seldom results in the most effi- cient search.
+This static variable ordering seldom results in the most efficient search.
 For example, after the assignments for WA= red and NT = green in Figure 6.6, there is only one possible value for SA, so it makes sense to assign SA= blue next rather than assigning Q. In fact, after SA is assigned, the choices for Q, NSW , and V are all forced.
-This intuitive idea—choosing the variable with the fewest “legal” values—is called the **minimum- remaining-values** (MRV) heuristic.
+This intuitive idea—choosing the variable with the fewest “legal” values—is called the **minimumremaining-values** (MRV) heuristic.
 It also has been called the “most constrained variable” orMINIMUM-

 REMAINING-VALUES